rolandmueller/bigdata/docker.md

 <img width="374" alt="Screenshot 2025-04-18 at 12 29 48" src="https://github.com/user-attachments/assets/1050ba9a-97af-43e1-bead-273e62de4362" />

 You see that one container is running (green play button).
-Click on in, click on Files, and scroll down to root and click on it.
+Click on it, click on Files, scroll down to root, and click on root.
 There you find you file `iwashere.txt` again:

 <img width="371" alt="Screenshot 2025-04-18 at 12 34 05" src="https://github.com/user-attachments/assets/30b25069-d93a-42dc-b11d-2e5023e0ca7a" />

 ## Deleting Containers